brett-daley/dqn-lambda/README.md

 For example, the following command runs DQN(λ) with λ=0.75 on Pong for 1.5 million timesteps:

 ```
-python run_dqn_atari.py --env pong --return-type pengs-0.75 --timesteps 1.5e6
+python run_dqn_atari.py --env pong --return-est pengs-0.75 --timesteps 1.5e6
 ```

-See [Return Types](#return-types) for all of the _n_-step returns and λ-returns supported by `--return-type`.
+See [Return Estimators](#return-estimators) for all of the _n_-step returns and λ-returns supported by `--return-est`.
 To get a description of the other possible command-line arguments, run this:

 ```